Published on: 14 January 2020

 Turning mistrust into trust

 Private landlords manage their property themselves.
 In France, private owners tend to be cautious towards their tenants.
 They aim to find the ideal tenant, who will respect the apartment and won’t be reluctant to paying rent.
 In this attempt, they compare candidates in regard of their application folder, their profile and income.
 They’re even more careful with students, as they usually don’t have a solid source of income.
 They also think you’re more likely to damage the place and disturb the neighborhood by painting the town red!
-It gets all the more tricky convincing the landlord when you don’t have a french guarantor.They can’t be blamed!
+It gets all the more tricky convincing the landlord when you don’t have a French guarantor.They can’t be blamed!
 Purchasing property is a life’s investment and no one would take that lightly.
 Most french landlords have only one apartment to rent besides from their own home, so it is important to them.

 Studapart was born in light of these struggles: we wanted exchanges between landlords and tenants to happen in goodwill.
 If both lessors and tenants make an effort on understanding and respecting each other, things can get a lot easier on both sides!
-And the Certification brought by Studapart is there to raise the aloofness the landlord might have and encourage mutual trust.
+And the Guarantee brought by Studapart is there to raise the aloofness the landlord might have and encourage mutual trust.

 Another kind of lessor: private students residences